artisan-roaster-scope/artisan/_docs/23-calculator.md

 ### Calculator

+Menu>Tools>Calculator

-Found under the menu Tools>Calculator, there are a few useful calculators.
+You will find a few useful calculators.

 #1 Rate of rise
 #2 Temp Conversion F to C and C to F